 his duo concert with Peter Brötzmann brought him great recognition.

 Since 2015 he has played among others in the

 - Duo with Martin Blume (dr)

-- Quartet with Stefan Keune (sax) / Raoul van der Weide (b) / Martin Blume (dr)
+- Quartet with Stefan Keune (sax), Hans Schneider (b), Martin Blume (dr)

-In addition to his collaborations with the above he has played with many musicians in the international free jazz and improvised music scene such as: Peter Kowald, Paul Rodgers, Dieter Manderscheid, Martin Theurer, Paul Rutherford, Werner Lüdi, Alan Silva, Alan Wilkinson, Dietrich Rauschtenberger and many others.
+Besides his collaboration in the above mentioned formations he played with several international musicians from the free jazz - and improvised music scene like: Paul Rodgers, Martin Theurer, Sirone, Paul Rutherford, Werner Lüdi, Alan Silva, Alan Wilkinson, Chris Corsano, Raoul von der Weide, Mette Rassmusen, Onno Govaert, and many others.